 - 1. Conforming to the natural topography. - 2.
-Preventing substantial grading or reconfiguration of the project site. - 3.
-Minimizing flat building pads on slopes.
+Preventing substantial grading or reconfiguration of the project site.

+- 3. Minimizing flat building pads on slopes.
 Building pads on sloping sites shall utilize split level or stepped-pad designs. - 4.
 Requiring that man-made contours mimic the natural contours. - 5.
 Ensuring that graded slopes blend with the existing terrain of the site and surrounding area. - 6.
 Minimizing grading permitted outside of the building footprint. - 7.
-Clustering structures to minimize site disturbance and to minimize development - 8.
+Clustering structures to minimize site disturbance and to minimize development area. - 8.
 Minimizing height and length of cut and fill slopes. - 9.
-Minimizing the height and length of retaining walls.
+Minimizing the height and length of retaining walls. - 10.
+Cut and fill operations may be balanced on-site, where the grading does not substantially alter the existing topography and blends with the surrounding area.
+Export of cut material may be required to preserve the natural topography.